Oberliga (football): Defunct Oberligas

 The Amateur-Oberliga Berlin was established in 1974 to accommodate the majority of clubs of the Regionalliga Berlin when this league ceased to exist.
 With the German reunification in 1991 the Oberliga Berlin ceased to exist and its clubs were spread between the NOFV-Oberliga Nord and the NOFV-Oberliga Mitte.
 The highest level of league play in Berlin is now the Berlin-Liga.

 The NOFV-Oberliga Mitte existed from the German reunification in 1991 until its dissolution in 1994.
 Its clubs were moved to either the NOFV-Oberliga Nord or the NOFV-Oberliga Süd.

 The Oberliga Niedersachsen/Bremen existed from 1994 till 2004 as a replacement for the Oberliga Nord.
 With the reestablishment of the Oberliga Nord, the Oberliga Niedersachsen/Bremen ceased to exist.

 The Oberliga Hamburg/Schleswig-Holstein existed from 1994 till 2004 as a replacement for the Oberliga Nord.
 With the reestablishment of the Oberliga Nord, the Oberliga Hamburg/Schleswig-Holstein ceased to exist.

 The Oberliga Nordrhein was established in 1978 as a new joint amateur top flight for the best teams of the Verbandsliga Niederrhein and the Verbandsliga Mittelrhein.
 It was replaced by the NRW-Liga in 2008, which is a merger of the Oberliga Nordrhein and the Oberliga Westfalen.

 The NRW-Liga was formed in 2008 and disbanded again in 2012 and replaced by the Oberliga Westfalen, the Oberliga Mittelrhein and the Oberliga Niederrhein.

-The Oberliga Nord was formed in 1974 to form a highest playing level for the states of Niedersachsen, Schleswig-Holstein, Hamburg and Bremen.
+The Oberliga Nord was formed in 1974 to form the highest playing level for the states of Lower Saxony, Schleswig-Holstein, Hamburg and Bremen.
 As such it was a continuation of the old Regionalliga Nord which was superseded by the 2.
 Bundesliga Nord in 1974.
 It stopped operating in 1994 when the Regionalliga Nord was reformed, now as the third tier of the German football league system.
 It was replaced by the Oberliga Hamburg/Schleswig-Holstein and the Oberliga Niedersachsen/Bremen.
 In 2004 the Oberliga Nord was re-established to replace these two leagues.
 To add to the confusion, the Oberliga Nord again ceased to exist after the 2007–08 season with the establishment of the 3.
 Liga.